 Sustainable Growth with Purpose

-Our 2025 vision for SBFE is ‘growing for good’ – we want to deliver Sustainable Growth with Purpose.
-At the heart of this is our Mizu To Ikiru promise.
-Our sustainability approach focuses on four key areas: Our drinks, Our Resources, Our Society and Ourselves.
-By managing the impacts and issues in these areas and forging leadership we seek to deliver harmony with our consumers, with nature, with people and with our own employees.
-We will minimise any negative effects of our business and maximise the positive contribution that we can make to the world in which we operate.
-This framework of responsibility and leadership will drive us forward, guide and inspire us.
-It will help make our ambitious and exciting vision of Sustainable Growth with Purpose a reality.
+By managing the impacts and issues in these areas through ambitious targets that are clear and measurable, and by forging leadership we seek to deliver harmony with our consumers, customers and with our own employees while respecting always our natural world.
+Our framework of responsibility and leadership will drive us forward, guide and inspire us.
+It will help make our ambitious and exciting vision of Growing for Good a reality.

 Harmony with consumers

-Through our drinks we will create harmony with our consumers, building trust in what we produce and playing a positive role in their lives.
+Through our drinks we make and sell we will create harmony with our consumers, building trust in what we produce and playing a positive role in their lives.
 We will be a progressive force in our industry, leading by example in reducing ingredients that consumers tell us they want less of, and promoting the good stuff that helps people live more healthily and happily.